schuchert/schuchert.github.io/_posts/2025-06-21-from-form-to-intention-take-2.md

 tags: [ ]
 ---

+Note: This article was created in collaboration with Perplexity AI, combining personal experience with research-backed insights and writing support from an AI assistant.

 > And the practice was with intention.
 > And the intention was with the practitioner.
 > And the intention was the way.